imminh123/streaming-analytics-platforms-kafka-spark/reports/Assignment-3-Report.md

 ### Message Delivery Guarantees
 **Expected throughput**: Base on [previous analysis](https://toddwschneider.com/posts/chicago-taxi-data/) conducted, the number of taxi trips per day in Chicago averages around 50k to 100k during normal day and peaked at 150k on holiday occasions like St. Patrick's Day Parade.
 With our sample dataset, there are around 55k taxi trip records per day. *With the amount of events, we expected this fall into the comfort zone of our messaging system levering Kafka.*

 **The importance of a single message**: One taxi record is packed with useful informatin that directly contributes to the company's decision at the time on pricing, resource allocation and optimization.
-Hence, an appropriate semantic guarantee should prioritize *durability* and *consistency*.
+However, consider these data are used for analytical purpose, and the high volume of taxi trips per day, an appropriate semantic guarantee should prioritize *durability* and *availability*.

-With these considerations on tenant data, our messaging system should support the Message Delivery Guarantees level of [**Exactly Once** on both producer and consumer (utilize Kafka transactional delivery)](https://docs.confluent.io/kafka/design/delivery-semantics.html).
-With this, each message is delivered once and only once.
-Messages are never lost or read twice even if some part of the system fails.
+With these considerations on tenant data, our messaging system should support the Message Delivery Guarantees level of [**At least once**](https://docs.confluent.io/kafka/design/delivery-semantics.html) which already comes as default.
+With this, each message is guaranteed delivered at least one time.
+Messages are never lost, but they may be delivered more than once.

 ## 3. Time, Windows, Out-of-order, and Watermarks
 ### Event Time